odoo/documentation/content/applications/websites/website/configuration/multi_website.rst

 Analytics
 ---------

-Each website has its own :doc:`analytics <../reporting/plausible>`.
+Each website has its own :ref:`analytics <website/analytics/plausible>`.
 To switch between websites, click the buttons in the upper right corner.

 .. image:: multi_website/analytics-switch-websites.png